 Karen is the founder and current director of Osa Birds: Research and Conservation.
-Karen has an MSc degree in Avian Ecology and Natural Resources from the University of Nebraska at Lincoln and has worked in the field of avian research and conservation for over 15 years.
-She has dedicated her career to the study and conservation of threatened and/or endangered birds throughout the US and tropical America, and has a particular interest in Neotropical migratory birds and the factors that limit migrant populations while on their wintering grounds.
-Her graduate research took her to Cuba to work with endangered endemic bird populations to include the Blue-headed Quail Dove through the University of Nebraska, the Platte River Whooping Crane Trust and the Empresa Nacional de la Flora y la Fauna of Cuba.
-More recently she has spent time as the ornithologist for Osa Conservation tracking the Yellow-billed Cotinga to determine seasonal movements and spatial distribution on the Osa Peninsula.
-Karen is a member of the PIF V: Gulf-Slope Mexico & Central America/Eastern Deciduous Forest Working Group and the Yellow-billed Cotinga Working group.
+Karen has an MSc degree in Avian Ecology and Natural Resources from the University of Nebraska at Lincoln and has worked in the field of avian research and conservation for over 19 years.
+She has dedicated her career to the study and conservation of threatened and/or endangered birds throughout the US and tropical America and has a particular interest in Neotropical migratory birds and the factors that limit migrant populations while on their wintering grounds.
+She started her career working with California Condors in the Grand Canyon and went on to work with neotrops in the southeast United States.
+Her later graduate research took her on an adventure into Cuba working with the local community to study the endangered endemic Blue-headed Quail Dove through the University of Nebraska.
+In 2010 Karen went to Costa Rica to work as the Resident Ornithologist for Osa Conservation on several projects including tracking the Yellow-billed Cotinga to determine seasonal movements and spatial distribution on the Osa Peninsula.
 Costa Rica is the place that originally sparked her interest in birds many years ago, and has now become the place where she is entirely dedicated to avian research, education and conservation.
 CV

 Andrea Johnson – Vice President